-The net pension liability represents the College's proportionate share of the collective net pension liability reported in the State of North Carolina's 2018 Comprehensive Annual Financial Report.
+K. Noncurrent Long-Term Liabilities - Noncurrent long-term liabilities include compensated absences, net pension liability, and net other postemployment benefits (OPEB) liability that will not be paid within the next fiscal year.
+The net pension liability represents the College's proportionate share of the collective net pension liability reported in the State of North Carolina's 2020 Comprehensive Annual Financial Report.
 This liability represents the College's portion of the collective total pension liability less the fiduciary net position of the Teachers' and State Employees' Retirement System.
-See Note 13 for further information regarding the College's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to pensions.
+See Note 14 for further information regarding the College's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to pensions.

-The net OPEB liability represents the College's proportionate share of the collective net OPEB liability reported in the State of North Carolina's 2018 Comprehensive Annual Financial Report.
+The net OPEB liability represents the College's proportionate share of the collective net OPEB liability reported in the State of North Carolina's 2020 Comprehensive Annual Financial Report.
 This liability represents the College's portion of the collective total OPEB liability less the fiduciary net position of the Retiree Health Benefit Fund.
-See Note 14 for further information regarding the College's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to OPEB.
+See Note 15 for further information regarding the College's policies for recognizing liabilities, expenses, deferred outflows of resources, and deferred inflows of resources related to OPEB.

-K. Compensated Absences - The College's policy is to record the cost of vacation leave when earned.
+L. Compensated Absences - The College's policy is to record the cost of vacation leave when earned.
 The policy provides for a maximum accumulation of unused vacation leave of 240 hours which can be carried forward each July 1 or for which an employee can be paid upon termination of employment.
 When classifying compensated absences into current and noncurrent, leave is considered taken using a last-in, first-out (LIFO) method.
 Also, any accumulated vacation leave in excess of 240 hours at year-end is converted to sick leave.
-The College transitioned from a calendar year-end to a fiscal year-end carryforward during the 2018-2019 fiscal year and therefore performed the carryforward process at December 31, 2018 and June 30, 2019.
-Under this policy, the accumulated vacation leave for each employee at June 30 equals the maximum of 240 hours.
+Under this policy, the maximum accumulated vacation leave for each employee at June 30 equals 240 hours.